What is an Endoscopy?

 What Happens During an Endoscopy?

-Endoscopies are generally quick, minimally invasive, and well-tolerated procedures.
+Endoscopies are generally quick, minimally invasive, and well-tolerated procedures—offered with expert care at our Arizona Gastroenterology locations, including those providing endoscopy in Chandler.

 • Sedation is administered to ensure relaxation and comfort.